mansueto-institute/household-pulse/README.md

 ## Change crosstabs structure

-To change the structure of the outputed crosstabs files (e.g. to add in a new crosstab variable), you can change the specified crosstabs variables here:
+To change the structure of the outputed crosstabs files (e.g. to add in a new crosstab variable), you can change the specified crosstabs variables [here](https://github.com/mansueto-institute/household-pulse/blob/main/prod/generate_crosstabs.py#L320-L321)

-**N.B** if you want to keep the existing crosstabs as well, change the name of the crosstabs files here: before running (otherwise the existing files will be overwritten by the new crosstabs)
+**N.B** make sure you also change the name of the crosstabs files [here](https://github.com/mansueto-institute/household-pulse/blob/main/prod/generate_crosstabs.py#L324-L325) before running otherwise the existing files will be overwritten by the new crosstabs

 ## Run workflow in DataBricks